Using Debugger

 board definition.idf.py gdb

-Starts the GDB the same way as the Command Line, but generates the initial GDB scripts referring to the current project elf file.
+Starts GDB in the same way as the Command Line, using generated GDB scripts referring to the current project's ELF file.
+For more details, see Command Line.

 idf.py gdbtui